-Use Worksheet 7 on page 10 to calculate.
-Include all cash withdrawals plus all additional nonfarm expenses paid with farm cash or from farm accounts, e.g., income tax, self-employment tax, life insurance.
+(beginning year - and year).
+9Use Worksheet 7 on page 10 to calculate.
+3Include all cash withdrawals plus all additional nonfarm expenses paid with farm cash or from farm accounts, e.g., income tax, self-employment tax, life insurance.
 Include withdrawals used for nonfarm savings and investments as well as family living expenses.
 If any or all "Nonfarm Cash Income" has been excluded from the value entered in Screen 12, pg.
-9, you must also exclude any family expenses paid from that income.
+9, you must all a statement of the statement also exclude any family expenses paid from that income.